zedin27/C-Sharp-Playground/README.md

 My goals after understanding C# is to go through Unity.
 For each of the list, it will contain some notes in regards of the following:

 - [x] Mammoth and game Loop text game(Course for C# would take roughly 15-20hrs)
-- [ ] Linear Algebra (introduction to game development and general understanding and comfortable ~30hrs-40hrs)
+- [ ] Linear Algebra (introduction to game development and general understanding ~30hrs-40hrs)
 - [ ] Flappy Bird (~20hrs)
 - [ ] Tetris (~20hrs)
 - [ ] Rubik's Cube (~30hrs with Unity and learning linear algebra and matrices)